banhpete/Notes-on-Back-End-Topics/README.md

 	- When extending a class, we just pass a super class into the subclass and then call the __int__ off the super class.
 - Python objects also have what are called magic methods which are meant to be overloaded by the coder.
 These methods have some default codes already and are executed in certain steps of a process, like __init__

 Python can be run in the terminal like Nodejs, and it can run python files (also like nodejs).
-Python also has 'pip' which is similiar to Nodejs NPM, it allows you to download Python Packages/Modules.
+Python also has 'pip3' which is similiar to Nodejs NPM, it allows you to download Python Packages/Modules.

 ## Django
 Django is a web framework that allows us to use python to develop web applications.
 Think of Django as what Express is to NodeJs/Javascript, it tells you how to write Python such that you can host a web application.
 It is a module that we download.